giellalt/lang-lut/lut.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/adjectives.lexc)</small>Prefixes
-Prefixes in the Lushootseed language are bound to beginning of other words.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/prefixes.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/prefixes.lexc)</small>Pronoun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/adjectives.lexc)</small>Pronoun inflection
 The Lushootseed language pronouns inflect in the same cases as regular nouns, but with a colon (':') as separator.